connectedbits/process_pilot/README.md

 ### Kitchen Sink

-The previous example is a simple process with a single task, but BPMN supports much richer processes.
+The previous example is a simple process with a single task, but BPMN processes can express much more.

 TODO: Add a kitchen sink example.